 North Carolina's economy continues to trend upward as labor markets have strengthened, household conditions have improved, and housing market indicators have moved in a positive direction.
 The Cape Fear region continues to have slower economic growth in comparison to other parts of the state and country.
-North Carolina's December 2020 unemployment rate increased from 3.6% in December of 2019 to 6.2%, but is below the national rate of 6.7%.
+North Carolina's December 2021 unemployment rate decreased from 6.2% in December of 2020 to 3.7%, and is below the national rate of 3.9%.
 The unemployment rate in Southeastern North Carolina is higher than the state average.
-Of the 12 counties in Southeastern North Carolina that the Association serves, 67% are ranked by the North Carolina Department of Commerce as Tier 1, or most distressed in terms of economic wellbeing, 25% are ranked as Tier 2, or moderately distressed, and 8% are ranked as Tier 3, or least distressed.
+Of the 12 counties in Southeastern North Carolina that the Association serves, 67% are ranked by the North Carolina Department of Commerce as Tier 1, or most distressed in terms of economic wellbeing, 8% are ranked as Tier 2, or moderately distressed, and 25% are ranked as Tier 3, or least distressed.

-Overall, the farm sector profitability is expected to increase in 2021 caused by modest improvement in commodity prices, weather conditions, and modest improvement in trade policy.
-However, COVID-19, slower global economic growth, and limited government support has injected volatility into the outlook.
+Overall, the farm sector profitability is expected to decrease in 2022 caused by higher input costs and labor changes.
+Additionally, COVID-19, slower global economic growth, and unprecedented government support has injected volatility into the outlook.
 Liquidity in the balance sheet has eroded for many farmers and has created the need for debt restructuring and additional borrowing by some.
 Many farmers are being supported by government payments designed to offset impacts of trade policy, COVID-19, and other atypical events.

 The swine and poultry segments, the largest commodity exposures in our portfolio, remain profitable due to lower feed costs, but face headwinds due to rising facility costs.
-The swine industry faces more certainty than in previous years, after support for the North Carolina Right to Farm Act, remained intact.
-Significant poultry sector expansion is occurring in the Cape Fear region.
+The swine industry faces more certainty than in previous years, after support for the North Carolina Right to Farm Act remained intact.
+Significant poultry sector expansion has slowed in the Cape Fear region.
 Disease outbreaks have slowed for livestock farmers and are being managed by proper biosecurity; however, continued diligence is needed.
 Production levels have created large supplies of hogs and poultry.
 A strong US dollar and trade policy pose as potential threats as the export market plays a significant role in maintaining current price levels.

-Crop production, the third largest portion of the loan portfolio, has suffered from adverse weather conditions and modest commodity prices.
+Crop production, the third largest portion of the loan portfolio, has rebounded under favorable weather conditions and increases in commodity prices.
 Input costs remain high for most crops.
-Commodity prices are forecast to increase slightly, although remain relatively low overall.
+Commodity prices are forecast to remain stable in the near term.
 Tobacco production has seen further contraction and a subset of farmers are exiting as a result.